Guardsquare/proguard-core/docs/md/index.md

 ### Dependency injection

 The library classes heavily use _constructor-based dependency injection_, to create immutable instances.
-Notably the visitor classess are often like commands that are combined in an immutable structure, via constructors.
+Notably the visitor classes are often like commands that are combined in an immutable structure, via constructors.
 You can execute such commands by applying the visitors to the data classes.